rl-institut/SimBA/docs/source/modes.rst

 It takes the results of the previous simulation, attains all rotations which had a negative soc, and changes their vehicle type to opportunity chargers.

-.. note:: Charging types are only switched by the eBus-Toolbox if the corresponding vehicle type as opportunity charger exists in the provided vehicles_data.json.
+.. note:: Charging types are only switched by SimBA if the corresponding vehicle type as opportunity charger exists in the provided vehicles_data.json.

 Service Optimization
 --------------------